Reviews You Can Rely On

 Analysis and Test Results

-We've been testing these boots over the years and gathering more and more information on performance and best uses.
+We've been steadily testing these boots and, over the years, have gathered more and more information on performance and best uses.
 Our comprehensive testing starts by researching the market every season to judge which models we want to compare against our award-winning lineup.
 We then purchase all of these boots at retail – just like you.
 They are run through a battery of objective, laboratory-style testing, and then we take them into the wild for months of field time in backcountry ski touring and ski mountaineering terrain.

 What's the Best Value?